 Mississippi Children’s Museum – Jackson MS

-We adore the children's museum and highly recommend a membership if you live in the area.
-I have shared some details when our kids were obsessed with cranes and when the visiting exhibit about Japan was in town.
+We adore the children’s museum and highly recommend a membership if you live in the area.
 Make sure to check out their calendar for awesome weekly activities and special events.
-I have been blown away by their special events - their annual New Years Eve party for kids and Book Festival are two of our favorites.
+I have been blown away by their special events – their annual New Years Eve party for kids and Book Festival are two of our favorites.
 There is also an outdoor space for all those lovely weather days.
 View Website

 Mississippi Museum of Natural Science